tomBialick/FNMA_class_project/README.md

   * Such as postgresql (database, user, user roles, and table)
   * Run npm install (to verify all dependencies are installed)
   * config.json values are not default (host_info, database)
+  * change the start_server.sh file to be set for the right OS

 ## Running